Field Notes From the Border #3

-New video works, photographs and texts, by Anthony Haughey, reflect on Ireland’s ‘seamless’ border and consider how function, meaning, and effect are often in a state of flux.
+Anthony Haughey’s Field Notes from the Border installation responds to the perceived imminent threat of Brexit to peace and stability in Ireland.
+New video works, photographs and texts reflect on Ireland’s ‘seamless’ border and consider how function, meaning, and effect are often in a state of flux.
 As WT Mitchell observes, it is ‘a process of human interventions, intersubjective relations and ideologies that determines our understanding of the landscape.’

-Raymond B Newman’s, An Unsettled Border, reflects on the Grand Orange Lodge of Ireland, the complexities of Irish histories and the fragility of political circumstances.
+Raymond B Newman’s Unsettled Border reflects on the complexities of Irish histories and the fragility of current political circumstances.
 It considers the remoteness of intertwined border landscapes where diminishing numbers of Orange Order members strive to secure the fraternities’ isolated meeting places.
-This installation features photographic works and a new film ‘LOL 37’ made in Altnaveigh Orange Lodge on the Armagh/Down border.
+This installation also features a new film ‘LOL 37’ made in Altnaveigh Orange Lodge on the Armagh/Down border.

 Field Notes from the Border is a cross-border collaboration between Gallery of Photography Ireland, Regional Cultural Centre and the Nerve Centre.